ricketytoc/tp/docs/UserGuide.md

 ### Editing the data file

 EmployeeManager automatically saves your data as a JSON file `[JAR file location]/data/employeemanager.json`.
 For advanced users, you have the option to directly modify this data file to update records.
-After editing, simply `import` the file to view your changes within EmployeeManager.
+After editing, simply restart Employeemanager to view the update changes.

 <div markdown="span" class="alert alert-danger">:exclamation: **Danger:**
 If your changes to the data file makes its format invalid, EmployeeManager will discard all data and start with an empty data file at the next run.